dhairyaaa15/patient_readmission/README.md

-<h1>Follow these steps to set up and run a React project on your local machine</h1>
+<h1>Follow these steps to set up and run a this project on your device</h1>

 <h2>Prerequisites</h2>
 <p>Ensure you have the following installed on your system:</p>